zumasys/docs/site/docs/jbase/jbase-basic-(jbc)/writev/README.md

 Where:

-variable1 is the identifier holding the record to be written.
+**variable1** is the identifier holding the record to be written.

-variable2, if specified, should be a jBASE BASIC variable that has previously been opened to a file using the [OPEN](./../open) statement.
-If variable2 is not specified then it assumes the default file.
+**variable2**, if specified, should be a jBASE BASIC variable that has previously been opened to a file using the [OPEN](./../open) statement.
+If **variable2** is not specified then it assumes the default file.

-expression1 should evaluate to a valid record key for the file.
+**expression1** should evaluate to a valid record key for the file.

-expression2 should evaluate to a positive integer number.
-If the number is greater than the number of fields in the record, it will add null fields to variable1.
-If expression2 evaluates to a non-numeric argument, it will generate a run time error.
+**expression2** should evaluate to a positive integer number.
+If the number is greater than the number of fields in the record, it will add null fields to **variable1**.
+If **expression2** evaluates to a non-numeric argument, it will generate a run time error.

-If the SETTING clause is specified and the write fails, it sets setvar to one of [these values](./../incremental-file-errors).
+If the **SETTING** clause is specified and the write fails, it sets **setvar** to one of [these values](./../incremental-file-errors).

 The **WRITEV** statement will cause the release of any lock held on the record by this program.
 If you wish to retain a lock on the record, do so explicitly with the [WRITEVU](./../writevu) statement.